 While making our way up the West Coast we spend the afternoon in a beautiful spot called Punakaiki.
 The main attraction here is the awesome Pancake Rocks and Blowholes but before you get there you can incorporate an epic trail run that starts just across the road from our camp.

-Heading up along the edge of the Pororari River this track follows a rocky trail through dense forest home to the world's southern most palm tree species, the Nikau Palm and showcases some of the Paparoa National Park awesome limestone rock formations.
+Heading up along the edge of the Pororari River this track follows a rocky trail through dense forest home to the world's southernmost palm tree species, the Nikau Palm and showcases some of the Paparoa National Park's awesome limestone rock formations.
 After following the river for a while the track heads inland climbing steeply before dropping back down into another valley.
-When you get to the bottom of this calley you'll follow the Punakaiki River to join back with the road which will take you back to camp.
+When you get to the bottom of this valley you'll follow the Punakaiki River to join back with the road which will take you back to camp.
 Stop off to check out the Pancake Rocks on your way back to camp to complete this challenging 10km loop.